 - Continuous: The course is always available.

 - Select Dates: The course is available according to specific dates.
 Courses may have a start date, but no end date.
-The start and end times are set automatically.
-The start time is midnight and the end time is 11:59:59.
+The start and end times are set automatically in the local time of the course creator.
+If the course creator's local time is Eastern, the time is set by Eastern time.
+The course will start immediately and the end at 11:59:59.
 After the end date, courses are not available to students, but are otherwise unchanged.

 - Days from the Date of Enrollment: Place a time limit on courses calculated from the date a student enrolls.
 Use this option for self-paced courses.

 Use terms to set availability and duration

 If your institution has associated a term with a course—for example, Spring 2013 Semester or Winter Session 2013—you can set a course to use these preset dates.

 When a term is available for a course, additional options appear with Set Availability and Set Course Duration:

 - Use Term Availability: The course is available during the term dates, but unavailable before and after.
 The name of the term is listed.

 - Use Term Duration: The course runs for the entire duration of the term, beginning on the first date of the term and ending on the last.
 The actual dates are listed for the associated term.

 Categorize the course

 The course catalog lists the courses that are offered through the system and is made available to users by your institution.
 The categories in the course catalog are also created and maintained by your institution.
 You can add your course to one or more categories that appear in the course catalog.